What is a Rainbow Table?

 - With all of the values already computed, it’s simplified to just a simple search-and-compare operation on the table.

-Defence against Rainbow Table Attacks
+Defense against Rainbow Table Attacks

 Rainbow table attacks can easily be prevented by using salt techniques, which is a random data that is passed into the hash function along with the plain text.
 This ensures that every password has a unique generated hash and hence, rainbow table attack, which works on the principle that more than one text can have the same hash value, is prevented.